thadeshammer/obs-shader-conversions/README.md

-# Shaders for Open Broadcaster Software's obs-shaderfilter plug-in
+# Shaders for the obs-shaderfilter plug-in

-I really enjoy using the [obs-shaderfilter plugin](https://obsproject.com/forum/resources/obs-shaderfilter.1736/) and really wanted more shaders, as well as the ability to play with the ones I had.
+I'm a big fan of OBS and I really enjoy using the [obs-shaderfilter plugin](https://obsproject.com/forum/resources/obs-shaderfilter.1736/) and really wanted more shaders, as well as the ability to play with the ones I had.
 So, why not share my efforts?